 Redesigned Motorola DROID Bionic spotted in the wild?
-[UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+[UPDATED]Alex Wagner - Editorial Director of News and Content

 Boy, Motorola can't catch a break.
 Hot on the heels of a leak showcasing several new products last week and the appearance of some DROID 3 training videos yesterday, purported images of a redesigned DROID Bionic in the wild have made their way online.
 The device in question features both a front and back that are different from the Bionic that debuted back in January, looking a bit more like the Targa sans the camera hump.
 As you can see in the photos, this new Bionic features an 8-megapixel camera with a flash and 1080p video capture and a revised version of MotoBlur similar to the one recently spotted on the DROID 3.
 Check out two more photos of the handset, including one of it docked with a Moto lapdock, below.